crossplane-contrib/provider-upjet-gcp/docs/Configuration.md

 ### 4. Next steps

-Now that you have configured `provider-gcp` with Workload Identity supported.
+Now you have configured `provider-gcp` with Impersonated Service Account support.

 ## Authenticating with Access Tokens